-‘Lines On A Young Lady’s Photograph Album’ by Philip Larkin is a nine stanza poem that is separated into sets of five lines, or quintains.
+This is a nine stanza poem that is separated into sets of five lines, or quintains.
 Each of these quintains follows a specific rhyme scheme.
 They conform to the pattern of ABBAB, alternating end sounds as the poet saw fit.
-In regards to rhythm, the lines alternate between iambic and trochaic pentameter.
+In regards to rhythm, the lines alternate between iambic and trochaic pentameter in ‘Lines on a Young Lady’s Photograph.’
 This means that the stress moves from the odd syllables to the even and back again.

 Additionally, almost every line contains five sets of ten beats, but this pattern does not hold true for the entire text.
 The fourth line of every stanza is significantly shorter than those which proceed and follow it.
 This line is normally somewhere around six to eight syllables long.
 There are also moments when the lines stretch out to twelve syllables.

 The most important image in this piece is that of the photo album itself.
 Its presence in the room is the basis for the entire text.
 It gives the speaker access to a world he did not know he could enter into.
 The book also spawns a whole discussion about the merits of photography and the nature of the past.
 It is the source of so much, including the basis for their relationship.